tylermercer/personal-website/src/en/posts/software/write-entire-emails-with-just-one-line.md

 > please take a moment to upvote our product ...<br/>
 > ...

-In my mind, there's a big hole in this value proposition that is unaddressed:
+In my mind, there's a big hole in this value proposition: **nobody wants to read this kind of email.** Only a masochist would prefer reading a fluffy, corporate-speak email over "hey team please upvote the new launch on producthunt."^[ Superhuman claims to match your voice, but still. ] Do you really need an AI to give you hundreds of extra words to use instead of "hey team please"?

-**Only a masochist would prefer reading that fluffy, corporate-speak^[ Superhuman claims to match your voice, but still. ] email over "hey team please upvote the new launch on producthunt."** Do you really _need_ an AI to give you hundreds of words of fluff to replace "hey team please"?
+The value prop of "Write entire emails with just one line" has always been true.

-The great irony of it all is that the value prop of "Write entire emails with just one line" was _always true_.
-You could always write your emails in the same amount of words it would take to describe to an AI: just use those words _as the email itself._
+You could _always_ write your emails in the same amount of words it would take to describe to an AI: just use those words _as the email itself._

-Words are free-as-in-speech, but they aren't free-as-in-beer.^[In this case, they are "free as in mattress."
-It's free, but you probably don't want it.]
-Each new word is additional cognitive overhead for your readers.
-Each _unnecessary_ word is just a distraction.
+Words are free-as-in-speech, but they aren't free-as-in-beer.
+In this case, they are free-as-in-mattress: it's free, but no one wants it.
+Each unnecessary word is just additional cognitive overhead for your readers.

 [Richard Lanham](https://english.ucla.edu/people-faculty/lanham-richard/),
 creator of
 [the Paramedic Method](https://owl.purdue.edu/owl/general_writing/academic_writing/paramedic_method.html)
 for editing writing, refers to these useless words as "lard."
-So many new AI-powered products seem to be commoditizing the production of lard.
+So many new AI-powered products seem to be commoditized lard-generators.

-Maybe someday someone will go the other way: an AI service that takes a big fluffy corporate-speak email and boils it down to one line.
-That would be nice.
+Someone should go the other way: build an AI service that takes a big fluffy corporate-speak email and boils it down to one concise line. _That_ would be nice.